XueXiao-Physics/AtomIonCalc/README.md

 > Use command below to calculate atomic response for each orbital
 >
     python run.py
-> and type in the name of the element, eg. Xe, then follow the guidance.
+> type in the name of the element, eg. Xe, then follow the guidance.
 The results will be in "OUTPUT/Xe/".
 > You can also run the following code to calculate the total atomic response
 >
     python run_Ktot.py

-> Type in the same element name (eg. Xe) and follow the guidance
+> type in the same element name (eg. Xe) and follow the guidance
 > The result would be in "OUTPUT2/Xe_Ktot.hdf5".
 > In "Xe_Ktot.hdf5" one will see these data
 >